MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/get-data-source-information.md

  The response returned by this URL is an AtomPub service document that contains the date and time that the data source was last updated and the name of the data source.
 When the `$format` query option is set to `atom`, which is the default value, the base URL to use to query the data source is also provided.

  The base part of the following URL with *accessID* and *dataSourceName* is returned when you create the data source.
-It is also returned when you request information for all data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+It is also returned when you request information for all data sources that belong to a Bing Maps Account.
 This base URL is unique for each data source and is used to get information about the datasource, such as entity types and properties.
 It is also used to query the data source.
 For more information about the response and AtomPub service documents, see the **Response** and **Example** sections following the table of parameters.

- The key parameter in this URL can be set to the data source master key or any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that belongs to the same [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+ The key parameter in this URL can be set to the data source master key or any Bing Maps Key that belongs to the same Bing Maps Account.

 ```
 http://spatial.virtualearth.net/REST/v1/data/accessID/dataSourceName?$format=formatQueryOption&showAllVersions=showAllVerions&key=anyKeyFromTheBingMapsAccount
 ```

- **Get the metadata for all data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)]**.
+ **Get the metadata for all data sources that belong to a Bing Maps Account**.

- The response returned by this URL is an OData Service Metadata Document, which describes the entity types and properties for all of the data sources that belong to a [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+ The response returned by this URL is an OData Service Metadata Document, which describes the entity types and properties for all of the data sources that belong to a Bing Maps Account.
 For more information about the response and OData Service Metadata Documents, see the **Response** and **Example** sections following the table of parameters.

- The key parameter in this URL is set to any [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that belongs to the [!INCLUDE[ve_platform_dev_acct](../getting-started/includes/ve-platform-dev-acct-md.md)].
+ The key parameter in this URL is set to any Bing Maps Key that belongs to the Bing Maps Account.

 ```
 http://spatial.virtualearth.net/REST/v1/data/$metadata?key=anyKeyFromTheBingMapsAccount